Seshat was known as the “mistress of measure”.

 The temporal alignment of monuments was certainly important, associated with the conjunction of heavenly bodies.
 Seshat was responsible for establishing a proper relationship with time in society, or bringing it into harmony with the order of the universe.
 The “stretching of the cord” ritual reinforced the fact that the Earth was a temporal and spacial reflection of the heavens.
 Nowhere was this better illustrated than in the orientations and dimensions of Egyptian temples:

-The leopardess was sacred to Seshat because her yellow and black colouring was a reminder of Sirius.
-Indeed, temple reliefs often show Seshat covered in five-pointed stars—a reference to Sopdet and her temporal influence over the Royal Calendar.
-The headband Seshat wears connects her third eye to the capstone of the pyramid behind her.
-Her red waist band reminds us of a woman’s temporal period.
-Finally, her right foot is slightly advanced, indicating left brain dominance.
+The leopardess was sacred to Seshat because her rosettes looked like pentagons.
+No surprises then, that temple reliefs often show Seshat covered in five-pointed stars—a reference to Sopdet and her temporal influence over the Royal Calendar.
+The pentagon is formed from the conjunction of two analemmas.

 Time destroys all things—reducing mountains to rubble, oceans to deserts and civilisations to sand.
 Like a leopardess leaping from a tree at night, she is silent, invisible and deadly.
 A woman’s period, therefore, feels like a death of sorts that can include stomach cramps, sore breasts and chronic headaches.

-Sadly, a woman has a finite amount of ova.
+A woman has a finite amount of ova.
 Like an egg timer that ends in menopause, she will eventually face infertility.
-This waxing and waning described by the maiden, mother, cougar, crone cycle is a painful reminder of the ticking clock that all women must endure.
+This waxing and waning described by the maiden, mother, cougar, crone cycle is a reminder of the ticking clock that all women must endure.

 Above: was the measurement of time ever open to interpretation?

 So Seshat is the mother of time and the silent witness to the passing of the seasons.
 She resides within every woman, where her heinous presence is felt every month.
-Despite being a symbol of death, Seshat has inspired maidens to become mothers for thousands of years.
+Despite being a symbol of death, Seshat invites maidens to become mothers every 28 days.